farbod-s/Clean-Code/README.md

 This also implies that function should not be large enough to hold nested structures.
 Therefore, the indent level of a function should not be greater than one or two.
 This, of course, makes the functions easier to read and understand.

 ### Do One Thing

+> Functions should do one thing.
+They should do it well.
+They should do it only.

+If a function does only steps that are one level below the stated name of the function, then the function is doing one thing.
+After all, the reason we write functions is to decompose a larger concept (in other word, the name of the function) into a set of steps at the next level of abstraction.

+So, another way to know that a function is doing more than "one thing" is if you can extract another function from it with a name that is not merely a restatement of its implementation.

+#### Sections within Functions
+Functions that do one thing cannot be reasonably divided into sections.

+### One Level of Abstraction per Function